AIasd/2020_CARLA_challenge/README.md

 Navigate to one of the runs, like https://app.wandb.ai/bradyz/2020_carla_challenge_lbc/runs/command_coefficient=0.01_sample_by=even_stage2/files

-Go to the "files" tab, and download the model weights, named "epoch=24.ckpt", and pass in the file path as the `TEAM_CONFIG` in `run_agent.sh`.
+Go to the "files" tab, and download the model weights, named "epoch=24.ckpt".
 Move this model's checkpoint to the `models` folder (May need to create `models` folder under this repo's folder).